klehmann/domino-jna/README.md

 ```

 This selected list feature demonstrated above is already the first big surprise, if you only know IBM's Java API for Domino.
-It dynamically filters the collection to only return entries matching an id list, that you might have read via previous lookups).
+It dynamically filters the collection to only return entries matching an id list, that you might have read via previous lookups.

 Comparable to reading fulltext search results, but a lot more powerful!
-And the cool thing is that Domino handles the paging for you (`entriesToSkip` parameter). so you don't have to waste time to read and ignore data in your own code.
+And the cool thing is that Domino handles the filtering and even the paging for you (`entriesToSkip` parameter). so you don't have to waste
+time to read and skip data slowly in your own code.

 As you can see, all calls have to be wrapped in `NotesGC.runWithAutoGC` code blocks (which can also be nested).